1/Monday

 * * * * *

-1 July/Tuesday
+1 July/Wednesday

 • ChiMe Activity Bulletin and Advertising Deadlines.
 Last day for these submissions to the August ChiMe.
 Interested in organizing and hosting a virtual or in-person event?
 There’s bound to be an activity or a restaurant you want to try, but you just want some other people to experience it with you.
 So invite your fellow Mensans.
 Find out how by visiting our guide to hosting events.